threefoldfoundation/info_sdk/src/6_develop/internals/applicationserver/actors.md

 ````

-- all actors methods should be decorated with `actor_method` so you can access it directly from 3Bot shell.
-The actor method can be imported using `from jumpscale.servers.gedis.baseactor import actor_method`
+- all actors methods should be decorated with `actor_method` so you could access it directly from 3Bot shell.
+The actor method could be imported using `from jumpscale.servers.gedis.baseactor import actor_method`

 ## Invoke actors